 If you have any questions, reach out via email or in Office Hours.
 If you need help on the OpenLab, you can consult OpenLab Help or contact the OpenLab Community Team.

 So for these first few days, you get to vent about it!
 No kidding.
 Share your concerns with each other.
 Maybe give each other some advice or just a good old bit of support.
-Believe me — online instructors have many of the same worries you do, even if we’ve been teaching online for a while.
-I also promise not to hijack the conversations, either! 🙂
+Believe me — instructors have many of the same worries you do, even if we’ve been teaching for a while.
+I also promise not to hijack the conversations, either!

-- READ: these two “Tips” pieces
+- READ/ WATCH: these two short “Tips” pieces

 - Talk about your worries, concerns, reactions to the readings and/or to being an online student… whatever you want to.
 No censoring… except keep it kind of clean, please ;-).
-And

 - Add a picture that means something to you, and explain why you chose it — why does it mean something to you?